steedos/steedos-platform/README.md

 - [Meteor](https://www.meteor.com/) Meteor is an open source platform for web, mobile, and desktop used by over half a million developers around the globe to make shipping javascript applications simple, efficient, and scalable.

-> You need to install Meteor only when you run the source code of our platform, not if you are using Steedos as A development tool.
+> Only when you run the source code of our platform, you need to install Meteor.
+If you use Steedos as a development tool, you do not need to install Meteor.

 - [MongoDB](https://www.mongodb.com/try/download/) version >= 4.2.
 MongoDB is a general purpose, document-based, distributed database built for modern application developers.
 - [Node.js](https://nodejs.org/en/download/) version >= 10.15.1 or above (which can be checked by running `node -v`).
 You can use [nvm](https://github.com/nvm-sh/nvm) for managing multiple Node versions on a single machine installed.